 How many joint meetings will I need?

 Averagely couples require 3 to 5 sessions to resolve matters in mediation.
+Attending 4 mediation sessions plus the initial meetings would cost a separating couple £1,780.
 This is very much an average and you may only need 1 or 2 sessions, or you may need 6.
 The number of sessions generally depends on: